insolar/x-crypto/README.md

-# xcrypto
+# X-CRYPTO

-Library with the implementation of the ECDSA curve secp256k1 it needs for support Ethereum cryptography
+This is a copy of the standard crypto library with the implementation of the ECDSA curve secp256k1